4.60 from 47 reviews

 Ingredient Notes

-Scroll down to the recipe card for the full list of ingredients and measurements.
-For this lemon cookie recipe you’ll need:
+Scroll down to the recipe card for the complete list of ingredients and measurements.
+For this lemon cookie recipe, you’ll need:

-• Room temperature butter: Use unsalted butter that is room temperature.
-You’ll know it’s at room temp when you press it, your finger will make a slight indent.
-I usually remove butter from the refrigerator just 1 hour prior to baking and it’s perfect.
+• Room-temperature butter: Use unsalted butter that is room temperature.
+You’ll know it’s at room temperature when you press it; your finger will make a slight indent.
+I usually remove butter from the refrigerator just one hour prior to baking, and it’s perfect.

 • Sour cream: My new secret is out!
-Adding sour cream to your cookies makes them stay extra soft, super moist and creates a melt in your mouth cookie.
+Adding sour cream to your cookies makes them stay extra soft and super moist and creates a melt-in-your-mouth cookie.
 And no, you won’t be able to taste the sour cream at all!
-Lastly, just like the butter, be sure to take the sour cream out 1 hour prior to baking so it comes to room temperature.
+Lastly, just like the butter, be sure to take the sour cream out one hour prior to baking so it comes to room temperature.

 • Egg: Also needs to be at room temperature.

-• Other ingredients needed: baking soda, baking powder, cornstarch, salt, sugar, vanilla extract.
+• Other ingredients needed: baking soda, baking powder, cornstarch, salt, sugar, vanilla extract, white chocolate chips, and granulated sugar.

 Step by Step Directions

 Preparing these cookies is pretty standard!
-Besides a stand mixer you won’t need any fancy tools to whip these up.
-And yay for no chill time!
+Besides a stand mixer, you won’t need any fancy tools to whip these up.
 Be sure to scroll down to the recipe card for the full recipe instructions.

 Expert Tips